muses-code-js/js-xmas-edition/README.md

 through files starting from README.md file, after that jump to instructions/level1.md file.

-If you don't know what is git you can download the folder on your machine - go to 'releases' tab over the yellow line on the page and download folder 'Source code (zip)'.
+If you don't know what is git you can download the folder on your machine - on the top right corner hit 'Clone or Download' green button and 'Download ZIP'.
 Unzip it and start from README.md file, after jump to instructions/level1.md file.